Beta Israel: Renewal of the community

 The experience of the Beta Israel garnered increasing support from Western Jewish organizations during the interwar period.
 Institutions such as the World Jewish Congress and the American Jewish Joint Distribution Committee began to advocate on their behalf, establishing multiple advocacies recognizing the Beta Israel as an integral and historic part of the Jewish people.

 In 1908, the chief rabbis of 45 countries made a joint statement officially declaring that Ethiopian Jews were indeed Jewish.
 And in 1921, a Public appeal of the Chief Rabbinate of Israel was sent to the Jewish Agency to save "50,000 holy-souls from extinction" and to bring them to the British Mandate of Palestine, signed by Abraham Isaac Kook and Jacob Meir.

-During the Italian occupation of Ethiopia, contact with world Jewry ceased.
+During the Italian occupation of Ethiopia, as early as 1938, the Italian government contemplated resettling Italian Jews to Ethiopia.
 The local government showed a hostile attitude towards the Jews and many of them joined the Gideon Force and the Arbegnoch.
 The published race laws did not benefit the Jews and many were executed.
 In 1941, Benito Mussolini had made a plan to move the Jews to Ethiopia, in which he found a large Jewish population, as solving the Jewish problem, however this plan was never implemented.

+Following the end of Italian rule in Ethiopia, the British documented mistreatment of Beta Israel by the Italian occupiers which included property and business confiscation.

-When the State of Israel was established in 1948, many Ethiopian Jews began contemplating immigrating to Israel.
+When the State of Israel was established in 1948, many Ethiopian Jews began contemplating emigrating to Israel.
 Nevertheless, the Emperor Haile Selassie refused to grant the Ethiopian Jewish population permission to leave his empire during this time 2,500 Jews were killed under Selassie's orders.

 When the State of Israel was established in 1948, the Israeli Chief Rabbinate did not follow its predecessors and refused to recognize the Beta Israel as Jews.
 The government, which had also rejected the Law of Return for the case of the Samaritans or Karaites, followed suit and denied them the right to immigrate.
 However, the Jewish Agency maintained Jewish schools in Ethiopia, and when they closed in 1958 for budgetary reasons, one of them remained open.
 American Jewish organizations, which had been assisting the Beta Israel since the end of World War II, also ceased most of their operations in the early 1960s.

 Paradoxically, despite this rejection, during the 1950s and 1960s the Beta Israel moved closer to Orthodox Judaism.
 Their belonging to world Judaism was now accepted and affirmed.
 Rabbinical holidays began to be observed.
 A new generation of Rabbis came out of Jewish schools and spread these practices.